10 tips for finding European coffee buyers

 1. Define your offer and know its potential

-To do so, you need to define your differentiating factor, your Unique Selling Point (USP).
+To attract a buyer’s attention, you need to define your differentiating factor, your Unique Selling Point (USP).
 Think about what your story is.
 What sets you apart from the competition?
 What makes your coffee stand out?
 Where do your products come from?
 How are they grown and processed, and by whom?
 You should think about the following aspects:

 - Your coffee beans’ genetic profile and variety, and potential supply volumes

-- Their agro-climatic context, such as micro-climates, surrounding forests and other natural factors
+- Their agro-ecological context, such as micro-climates, surrounding forests and other natural factors

 - Characteristics of the post-harvest practices, such as fermentation and washing processes